cerebralnomad/Recipe-Scribe/README.md

 # gui_recipe_creator
 A no frills recipe program.
 Creates recipe files in text format without a database and saves to the specified location.
+Programmed in Python 3.6

 ![Screenshot](/screenshot/rc_main_window.png?raw=true "Screenshot")